pashacraydon/pashacraydon.github.io/_posts/2016-08-06-javascript-testing-in-a-node-environment.markdown

 # Finishing up

 So is it worth using jsdom for javaScript testing?
 Among the pros are that it is quite fast.
 It is easy to run hundreds of tests very often.
-Also, debugging in node is a nice of pace from working in the browser.
+Also, debugging in node is a nice change of pace from working in the browser.

 However, it is worth remembering that jsdom is not a real browser.
 If your tests rely too much on the DOM, you may be opening yourself up to bugs you can't catch.
 For me, this is a good challenge to do much less DOM manipulation.